samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 If you want to put a horror spin on your campaign, the *Monster Manual* is full of creatures that suit a storyline of supernatural horror.
 An essential element of such a campaign is an atmosphere of dread, created through careful pacing and evocative description.
 Your players contribute too; they must be willing to embrace the mood.

 Whether you want to run a full-fledged horror campaign or a single creepy adventure, discuss your plans with the players ahead of time.
 Horror can be intense and personal, and not everyone is comfortable with such a game.
-(The advice on discussing limits under “[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)” in [chapter 1](/sources/dnd/dmg-2024/the-basics) is particularly important for a horror game.)
+(The advice on discussing limits under "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" in [chapter 1](/sources/dnd/dmg-2024/the-basics) is particularly important for a horror game.)

 ***Supernatural Horror Conflicts.*** A supernatural horror campaign often features Undead or demonic foes whose evil transcends the merely mortal.
 Consider conflicts like these to drive the campaign: